 - Roaming behavior

-Treatment for Pick’s disease is usually similar to treatment for Alzheimer’s: symptom management that is aimed at maximizing quality of life.
+Pick's disease and other types of frontotemporal dementia progress rapidly, shortening life on average to about six to eight years.
+However, some people do live for as long as 20 years with the disease.
+There is currently no cure for Pick's disease, so treatment is usually similar to treatment for Alzheimer's: symptom management that is aimed at maximizing quality of life.
 This may include medications to manage particular symptoms, regular supervision, and assistance.
 Treatment should also include emotional and substantive support for the caregiver.
-If you or a loved one has Pick’s disease, the following may help control symptoms.
+If you or a loved one has Pick's disease, the following may help control symptoms.

 - Sensory function aids.
 Eyeglasses or hearing aids can bolster failing senses.

 - Behavior modification.
 Systems that reward positive behaviors can help reinforce appropriate behavior when symptoms set in.
 Creating a calm and soothing caregiving environment can also help a dementia patient feel safe and less anxious, often reducing problem behavior.

 - Professional therapy.
 Speech therapy and/or occupational therapy can improve communication and movement.

 - Medication to control behaviors that can be dangerous to oneself or others.
 Antidepressants known as selective serotonin reuptake inhibitors (SSRIs) may offer some relief from apathy and depression and help reduce food cravings, loss of impulse control and compulsive activity.

 - Treatment of other disorders that can cause or worsen symptoms of confusion, such as anemia, thyroid disorders, and kidney or liver disease.

 - Stopping or changing medications that may worsen confusion, such paracetamol, NSAIDS, and anticholergenics used to treat COPD.